23 Nov What is the Best Gutter Guard in Australia?

 Have you ever been swimming and messed around with a giant foam noodle?
 Essentially a Foam Insert gutter guard is very similar to them!
 The long tubes are made from durable plastic and much like the Brush Gutter Guard they just simply slot into the gutter; which makes them a popular choice for people looking to do DIY it as they require no real installation.

 However, Foam Inserts are not always the best option.
-Because of the construction and materials used they can be quite an expensive solution and the foam plastic itself is a magnet for mould and plant growth which means you’ll need to either regularly clean them or replace them.
+Because of the construction and materials used they can be quite an expensive solution and the foam plastic itself is a magnet for mold and plant growth which means you’ll need to either regularly clean them or replace them.
 The shape of them can also cause the top of the gutter to become relatively flat; meaning debris can still build up, requiring cleaning.

 Mesh panels are often the most popular choice for people looking to install a gutter guard.
 Attaching directly to your roof, the mesh protects your gutter from debris whilst still allowing water to flow directly through the hole.
 Mesh Panels are also relatively easy to install as well as being a cheap solution.